portugueslab/flammkuchen/io.rst

     /foo/baz                 Dataset {3}
     /qux                     Dataset {12}

-Again, we can use the deepdish tool for better inspection.
+Again, we can use the flammkuchen tool for better inspection.
 For a version of Python that supports SimpleNamespaces::

     $ ddls test.h5